Kitselas Treaty and Kitsumkalum Treaty Negotiations

 About modern treaties

 Modern treaties outline the First Nation’s responsibilities and jurisdictions over treaty lands, such as ownership, access, governance, taxation and environmental management.
 Treaties empower First Nations to step out of the Indian Act’s legislative control.
 As living agreements, these treaties do not freeze rights in time.
-Rather, they are foundations from which First Nations can build partnerships, expand economic development and support their community’s social well-being.
+Rather, they are stable and positive foundations from which First Nations can build partnerships, expand economic development and support their community’s social well-being.

 By bringing together First Nations, Canada and B.C. for formal negotiations with public consultation, modern treaties are also an opportunity for local communities to share their needs and challenges to shape treaty provisions.
-As a result, modern treaties provide significant benefits for all people in their regions, stronger community bonds, and plans to work together on shared priorities.
+As a result, modern treaties provide significant benefits for all people in their regions, enable stronger community bonds, and support plans to work together on shared priorities.

 Examples of benefits that have come from modern treaties include: